-Quarterly report Q2 2020
+Quarterly report Q3 2020

 BBB+ rating in focus

-Covid-19 has gone from being a pandemic to also becoming a greatly increased risk to the world economy that leaves no one indifferent.
+I would like to repeat what I wrote in our Q2 report: “Covid-19 has gone from being a pandemic to also becoming a greatly increased risk to the world economy that leaves no one indifferent.
 The great uncertainty that currently prevails around economic development requires focus and hard work.
-Community service properties and residentials are least affected by the crisis, but crisis leaves no one unaffected.
-On the other hand, this is neither the first nor the last crisis that long-term focused companies have to deal with.
-Crises come and go and you have to be humble in the face of this, but our task is to be a reliable and long-term societal player that delivers shareholder value, good profitability and strong results in a sustainable way
+Although community service properties and residentials are the least affected by the crisis, it leaves no one unaffected.
+On the other hand, this is neither the first nor the last crisis with which companies with a long-term focus have had to deal.
+Crises come and go and you have to be humble in the face of this, but our task is to be a reliable and long-term societal player that delivers shareholder value, good profitability and strong results in a sustainable way.”

-CEO and Founder
+CEO and founder